mother working and children studying at home in kitchen. Father on phone in the background

 • Home equity loans are mortgages and your home is the collateral.

-• Home equity loans can take a little longer to get and might have higher costs.
+• Home equity loans can take a little longer to get and might have higher costs compared to personal loans.

 Bad credit debt consolidation with a co-signer